Sunshinesheep/OpenBehavior-doc/docs/source/generate_scenarios_by_openbehavior.md

 ## Agent Definition

-Agent definition describes all traffic participants in the scenario, including the ego vehicle and NPC vehicles.
+The agent definition describes all traffic participants in the scenario, including the ego vehicle and NPC vehicles.

 #### Ego Vehicle